Robotics needs developers

 - ROS Navigation

-As a final recommendation, apart from delivering ROS at the Master of Robotics of LaSalle University, I am delivering a live online class about ROS every Tuesday at 18:00 CEST/CET.
-I recommend that you attend and practice a new ROS subject with me every Tuesday at the ROS Developers Live Class.
+As a final recommendation, apart from being a ROS teacher at the Master of Industry 4.0 of UPC University, I am delivering a live online class about ROS every Tuesday at 18:00 CEST/CET.
+I recommend that you attend and practice a new ROS subject with me every Tuesday at the ROS Developers Open Class.
+It is free and a good opportunity to master a single subject of ROS with a simulated robot.

-You can skip this step if you use the ROS Development Studio since it comes with an integrated IDE in your browser.
+- If you want to skip this step, use instead the ROS Development Studio since it comes with an integrated IDE in your browser, requires no installation and allows the easy sharing of projects.

 You use mocks